 The Foreign Account Tax Compliance Act (“FATCA”) gave birth to Form 8938, making it part of a taxpayer’s federal tax return.
 This means that a failure to file Form 8938 may render the entire federal tax return incomplete, and the IRS may be able to audit the return.
 Immediately, we can see the profound impact Form 8938 has on the Statute of Limitations for the entire tax return.

 Given the fact that it is a direct descendant of FATCA, it is not surprising Form 8938’s primary focus is on foreign financial assets.
 Form 8938 requires a US taxpayer to disclose all Specified Foreign Financial Assets (“SFFA”) as long as he satisfies the relevant filing threshold.
 The filing thresholds differ depending on the filing status and the place of residence (i.e. inside or outside of the United States) of the taxpayer.

 SFFA includes an enormous variety of foreign financial assets, including foreign bank and financial accounts.
 In fact, with respect to bank and financial accounts, Form 8938 is very similar to FBAR, which often results in double-reporting of the same assets.
 It is important to emphasize that Form 8938 does not replace FBAR, both forms must still be filed.
 In other words, US taxpayers should report their Colombian bank accounts on FBAR and disclose them again on Form 8938.

 Form 8938 has its own penalty system which contains some unique elements.
 In addition to its own $10,000 failure-to-file penalty, Form 8938 directly affects the accuracy-related income tax penalties and the ability of a taxpayer to use foreign tax credit.

-Contact Sherayzen Law Office for Professional Help With Your Undisclosed Indian Income and Indian Foreign Accounts
+Contact Sherayzen Law Office for Professional Help With the US Tax Reporting of Your Colombian Bank Accounts